Exports up 30.7 pc to USD 40.19 bn in Apr; trade deficit widens to USD 20.11 bn | Business

 - India

-India's merchandise exports surged 30.7 percent to USD 40.19 billion in April on account of healthy performance by sectors like petroleum products, electronic goods, and chemicals, even as the trade deficit widened to USD 20.11 billion during the month, the commerce ministry said on Friday.
+India's merchandise exports surged 30.7 per cent to USD 40.19 billion in April on account of healthy performance by sectors like petroleum products, electronic goods and chemicals, even as trade deficit widened to USD 20.11 billion during the month, the commerce ministry said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)